google/wuffs/std/crc32/README.md

 Instruction](https://www.intel.com/content/dam/www/public/us/en/documents/white-papers/fast-crc-computation-generic-polynomials-pclmulqdq-paper.pdf)
 by Gopal, Ozturk, Guilford, Wolrich, Feghali and Dixon of Intel Corporation and Karakoyunlu of the Worcester Polytechnic Institute.

-Wuffs does not currently implement the SIMD algorithm.

 # Further Reading